SpeedyWeather/RainMaker.jl/README.md

 ![Rain gauge plot](https://speedyweather.github.io/RainMaker.jl/dev/rain_gauge.png)

-## Submitting to the RainMaker challenge
+## Submit to the RainMaker challenge

 Create a pull request with a julia script `file_name.jl` to be placed in the folder `/submissions`.
 After executing of this script there needs